-• Decreasing dependance from traditional IT component business by adding more finishedgoods (i.e. laptops) to our product portfolio and improving the gross profit margin;
+• Decreasing dependance from traditional IT component business by adding more finished-goods (i.e. laptops) to our product portfolio and improving the gross profit margin;

 Traditional IT components segment is characterized by high volumes and low gross profit margins.
 Therefore the Company continues its efforts to rebuild its product portfolio by adding more finished-goods, namely laptops, in order to benefit from growing sales and better margins.
-This paid off in many counties in 2010, while the crisis eased down.
+This paid off in many counties in 2011, while the crisis eased down.
 The Company expects to continue this policy, in order to increase its total gross profit margins in the future.

-Upgrade and further developour private label business;
+Further developing our private label business;